BinomialLLC/basis_universal/README.md

 FXT1: See the OpenGL extension [GL_3DFX_texture_compression_FXT1](https://www.khronos.org/registry/OpenGL/extensions/3DFX/3DFX_texture_compression_FXT1.txt).

-Also see [Intel® Open Source HD Graphics Programmers' Reference Manual (PRM)](https://01.org/sites/default/files/documentation/intel-gfx-bspec-osrc-chv-bsw-vol05-memory-views.pdf).
+Also see [Intel(R) Open Source HD Graphics Programmers' Reference Manual (PRM)](https://01.org/sites/default/files/documentation/intel-gfx-bspec-osrc-chv-bsw-vol05-memory-views.pdf).
 This reference manual details how to encode FXT1, ETC1, ETC2, EAC, DXT/BC1-3, BC4/5/7, and ASTC.

+### Repository Licensing with REUSE

+The repository has been updated to be compliant with the REUSE licenese checking tool (https://reuse.software/).
+This was done by adding the complete text of all licenses used under the LICENSES/ directory and adding the .reuse/dep5 file which specifies licenses for files which don't contain them in a form which can be automatically parse by the reuse tool.
+REUSE does not alter copyrights or licenses, simply captures information about licensing to ensure the entire repository has explicit licensing information.

+To ensure continued REUSE compliance, run `reuse lint` at the root of a clean, checked-out repository periodically, or run it during CI tests before any build artifacts have been created.

 ### Release notes

+3/25/20 release notes:
+- Added fuzz-safe JPEG reading.
+We support full-safe JPEG/BMP/TGA/PNG now.

+3/14/20 release notes:
+- UASTC support is in.
+We have removed BC7 mode 6 support from the ETC1S transcoder to reduce its size, although the format enum still works (it aliases to BC7 mode 5).
+We are still updating the docs for UASTC.
+- Adding fuzz-safe BMP support using apg_bmp.
+We will be adding fuzz-safe JPEG and TGA next.

 9/26/19 release notes:
 - Automatic global selector palettes are disabled by default, because searching the virtual selector codebook is very slow.